 Understanding Fairway Woods

-Fairway woods, which are characterized by a larger, more rounded clubhead and a longer shaft, provide distance and versatility from various lies on the course.
-They're commonly used for long approach shots, off the tee on tight holes, and for escaping challenging lies in the rough or around obstacles.
+Fairway woods have a larger, rounded clubhead and a longer shaft than irons.
+They give you distance and versatility from the fairway, off the tee on tight holes, and out of the rough.

 Perfecting Your Setup and Address